Miroslav Volf contends, “Unlike merely human love, divine love gives and doesn’t receive.”

 belief will help create the fact.”

 I lead meetings with fathers brutalized by Rhode Island Family Court.
 I sometimes wonder how these fathers, who deeply love their children, cope with their continuing grief.
-For years, they are permitted limited contact… (more)
+For years, they are permitted limited contact with their children.
+Some, whose children have been alienated by a vindictive spouse… (more)

 “Jesus said to [Peter],